Harry, Meghan to quit royal jobs, give up ‘highness’ titles

 “It is my whole family’s hope that today’s agreement allows them to start building a happy and peaceful new life,” she added.

 Despite the queen’s kind words, the new arrangement will represent an almost complete break from life as working royals, especially for Harry.
-As a devoted Army veteran and servant to the crown, the prince carried out dozens of royal engagements.
+As a devoted Army veteran and servant to the crown, the prince carried out dozens of royal engagements each year,

+Royal expert and author Penny Junor said the new setup will benefit both sides of the family.

+“There are no blurred lines.
+They are starting afresh and they are going with the queen’s blessing, I think it is the best of all worlds,” she said.

 It is not yet clear whether Harry and Meghan will continue to receive financial support from Harry’s father, Prince Charles, who used revenue from the Duchy of Cornwall to help fund his activities and those of his wife and sons.